-If you’re having trouble nodding off, you’re not alone – around 30 per cent of us suffer from sleep disorders, including insomnia.
+If you’re having trouble nodding off, you’re not alone – around a third of Brits experience insomnia at some point throughout their life1.

 The good news is you can treat insomnia.
 The even-better news is you could beat it by tonight.

 Insomnia is a medical condition where a previously good sleeper experiences sleeplessness for a period lasting longer than several weeks.

 What most of us actually suffer from is a lack of refreshing quality sleep, rather than not sleeping at all, leaving you feeling tired but wired.

 Your sleep could be disturbed by an external source, like your partner snoring, but experts say we’re in the middle of a sleep-debt crisis.
 Long work hours and a 24-hour culture means we sleep less than at any other time in recent history.

 This non-stop lifestyle also runs on artificial light, which confuses our circadian rhythms; our body clock interprets light to mean ‘daylight’ and adapts to the new daytime.

 Stress and anxiety are also enemies of good quality sleep.
 Your body metabolises the stress hormone cortisol during sleep, but a shortened sleep can mean cortisol levels do not drop far enough, so you wake up still feeling stressed.